-Obj ective Conclusion from research Action Monit oring Costs Time scale and Resources Funding NMA1A/a Keeping the Public Rights of Way safe and clear of obstructions.
-Results from the survey indicate there were a number of reports that paths were obstructed. rvey investigated in an efficient and timely manner. orts that were Potential obstructions ts monitored th Highway management are to make Ill reports are tigated and priately ed.
-Inth cyclic ctions. £££ Ongoing Existing PROW Budget NMA 1A/b Path maintenance.
+Objective Conclusion from research Action Monitoring Costs Time scale and Resources Funding NMA1A/a Keeping the Public Rights of Way safe and clear of obstructions.
+Results from the survey indicate there were a number of reports that paths were obstructed.
+Reports received are investigated in an efficient and timely manner.
+Potential obstructions picked up on the 19 month BVPI survey.
+Take Enforcement Action where appropriate.
+Reports monitored through Highway Asset management software to make sure all reports are investigated and appropriately actioned.
+19 month cyclic inspections.
+333 Ongoing Low Existing PROW Budget NMA 1A/b Path maintenance.
 Surface improvements are required.
-Where required and suitable, paths are resurfaced with appropriate materia re- reports Monitored through reports and cyclic inspections programme.
-Ongoing Low Existing PROW Budget NMA1A/c Use of capital programme for network improvements.
+Where required and suitable, paths are resurfaced with appropriate material.
+Monitored through reports and cyclic inspections programme. ££ Ongoing Low Existing PROW Budget NMA1A/c Use of capital programme for network improvements.
 Improvements to the Public Rights of Way network which cause a barrier to some users.
-Reduce number of outstanding and ongoing structural defects Asset life increased Network made more accessible reports inspec progra Where identif locatio the for progra e repairs are ied the on is added to ££ Ongoing Medium Existing PROW Budget and Local Transport Plan.
+Reduce number of outstanding and ongoing structural defects Asset life increased Network made more accessible Monitored through reports and cyclic inspections programme.
+Where repairs are identified the location is added to the forward programme for path maintenance ££ Ongoing Medium Existing PROW Budget and Local Transport Plan.
 NMA1A/d Paths are Signposted and Waymarked.
 Comments were received regarding the clarity of signposts and waymark posts.
-Ensure that paths a well signposted from the roadside and was marked where possing Full condition inspections underta on a 19 month cycle (BVPI survey). re Regula n Regula ible of cus ken Regula ar inspections ar monitoring tomer reports ar inspections ٤ Ongoing Low Existing PROW Budget KEY: Time so 1 2 3 cale To be undertaken in ye To be undertaken in ye To be undertaken in ye And so on ear 2 Costs £ ££ £££ Estimated cost between en £5,000 and £10,000 per year And so on Costs Estimated cost less than £5,000 per year £ Estimated cost between £5,000 and £10,000 per year Estimated cost between £5,000 and £10,000 per year Medium Medium labour intensive (existing staff resources) Medium labour intensive (some added staff time)
+Ensure that paths are well signposted from the roadside and way marked where possible Full condition inspections undertaken on a 19 month cycle (BVPI survey).
+Regular inspections Regular monitoring of customer reports Regular inspections £ Ongoing Low Existing PROW Budget

+KEY:

+Costs

+eee ee Estimated cost less than £5,000 per year Estimated cost between £5,000 and £10,000 per year Estimated cost more than £10,000 per year